syncfusion-content/flutter-docs/Flutter/cartesian-charts/right-to-left.md

 # Right To Left (RTL) in Flutter Cartesian Chart (SfCartesianChart)

-Cartesian chart supports right to left rendering.
-But chart axis, series, and other chart elements rendering will be the same for both LTR and RTL except trackball, tooltip and legend.
+Cartesian chart supports the right to left rendering.
+But chart axis, series, and other chart elements rendering will be the same for both LTR and RTL except trackball, tooltip, and legend.

 ## RTL rendering ways